tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 these functions can however be realized by other means.
 For example, some DNS service providers offer customers the provision to "opt in" filtering services for parental control and phishing protection.
 Per stream QoS can be provided by a combination of packet marking and end to end agreements.
-Enterprises can deploy monitoring software to control usage of the enterprises computers.
 As SNI encryption becomes common, we can expect more deployment of such "end to end" solutions.

+At the moment enterprises have the option of installing a firewall performing SNI filtering to prevent connections to certain websites.
+With SNI encryption this becomes ineffective.
+Obviously, managers could block usage of SNI encryption in enterprise computers, but this wide scale blocking would diminish the privacy protection of traffic leaving the enterprise, which may not be desirable.
+Enterprises managers could rely instead on filtering software and management software deployed on enterprises computers.

 # Security and Privacy Requirements for SNI Encryption {#snisecreq}